bespoke-inc/bespoke-public-talks/README.md

-# bespoke-public-snippets
+# About

-Code samples used in Bespoke's public materials like presentations.
+Code samples and other materials for presentations by Bespoke tech team members.